fyezool/procurement/README.md

-## Simple procurement database for FHPESB using Flutter
+## Simple procurement database for FHPESB using Flutter & mongodb stack